jvde-github/AIS-catcher-for-Android/README.md

 ## Installation: Android version available as APK [HERE](https://drive.google.com/file/d/1HDm39szX_kF-Bg6KKruabFoWmzveji0w/view?usp=sharing)

+Please delete any previous version first!
 Feedback is very much appreciated by mailing [me](mailto:jvde.github@gmail.com) or sharing in the Issue section.
 If you have any prior version, I suggest to remove this first.

 For a video of a field test of an early version [see YouTube](https://www.youtube.com/shorts/1ArB7GL_yV8).
 Below we have included a Getting Started tutorial when running with a RTL-SDR dongle.
 The steps for the AirSpy and TCP connections are very similar.
 Please notice that your phone or tablet has to power the USB device and run the decoding algorithm and this will be a drain on your battery.
 When sending UDP NMEA lines over the network or decoding from TCP (SpyServer or RTL-TCP) this will require serious network traffic.
 Advice is to do this when connected via WiFi.
 Finally, the computational intensive nature of AIS decoding requires the phone to give the Application sufficient run time.
 On some phones Android might restrict this and some tuning of the phone